nleclercq/jupyter-for-controls/bokeh-data-streaming-for-notebook/README.md

-### Bohek data streaming evaluation in the context of a Jupyter notebook
+### Bokeh data streaming evaluation in the context of a Jupyter notebook

 This is not production code!
 Just a proof of concept.
 A first step for discussions.